Libya wealth fund boss screamed, cursed at Goldman bankers - witness

 LONDON The Libyan wealth fund's former deputy chief screamed and cursed at Goldman Sachs bankers in a stormy meeting over derivatives trades made on the bank's advice that ultimately turned out to be worthless, a witness told a court on Tuesday.

-In a trial at London's High Court, the Libyan Investment Authority (LIA) is trying to claw back $1.2 billion from Goldman Sachs related to nine disputed trades carried out in 2008.
+In a trial at London's High Court, the Libyan Investment Authority (LIA) is trying to claw back $1.2 billion (900.16 million pounds) from Goldman Sachs related to nine disputed trades carried out in 2008.

 The LIA argues Goldman took advantage of its financial naivety by first gaining its trust, then encouraging it to make risky and ultimately worthless investments.